 Exceptions are like non-local goto statements.

-Also, I cannot agree more with these 2 statements from Joel Spolsky in his article on exceptions:
+Also, I have sympathies toward these 2 statements from Joel Spolsky in his article on exceptions:

 - Never throw an exception of my own.